Mounjaro is considered safe for people who are eligible to be prescribed it. But here’s what you should know about its potential side effects.

 How can you take Mounjaro safely?

-Stay well away from unlicensed sellers!
-If you’re eligible to take Mounjaro, you should start by getting a prescription from a healthcare provider.
-From here onwards, you’ll need to work closely with your clinician, following their advice about dosage and letting them know about any concerns.
+From there onwards, you’ll need to work closely with your clinician, following their advice about dosage—including why microdosing Mounjaro isn’t advised—and letting them know about any concerns.

 Is Mounjaro right for you?